 The Wellness Center offers confidential testing for common sexually transmitted infections (STI), including chlamydia, gonorrhea, syphilis, trichomoniasis, human papillomavirus, herpes simplex virus, hepatitis, and HIV.
 A lab fee is charged for these tests.
-For more information, call the Wellness Center at 773-508-2530.
+For more information, call Dial-A-Nurse at 773-508-8883.

 Learn more information on STI testing in the community.

 Yes.
 The exam includes four main components, including a pelvic exam, Pap smear test (recommended for women age 21 and older), chlamydia test, and a breast exam.
 A nurse practitioner or gynecologist will perform the examination.
 An appointment is necessary.

 Results from lab tests are usually available in one to three days, although some tests, such as Pap smears, can take up to three weeks to process.
 If a test result is positive (abnormal) a registered nurse will call you.
-If the results are negative (normal) you will receive notification by mail.
+If the results are negative (normal) you will receive notification by secure e-mail.